branchpanic/stockpile/README.md

 ## Features

 See the [wiki](https://github.com/notjoe7F/stockpile/wiki) for a list of features.
+Feature requests are welcome through GitHub issues!

 ## Integrations